pnpm/pnpm.io/docs/package_json.md

 dependency graph.
 This is useful to enforce all your packages to use a single version of a dependency, backport a fix, or replace a dependency with a fork.

-Note that the overrides field can only be set at the root of the project.

 An example of the `"pnpm"."overrides"` field:

 ```json